ava11235/IT121/w6_dom.md

 DOM specifies how a browser creates a model of an HTML page and how JS can accesses or modify an HTML page.

-The DOM tree is a represenation of a web page.
+The DOM tree is a representation of a web page.

 To access and update the HTML on a web page you need to select the element(s) to work with.